btarg/requiem-vault/GM/First Session/Club/Celebration.md

 ### Actions for the players:

 >[!question]- **Ask around about the professor**
 >You bounce between a few small crowds, showing each a picture of the professor on your phone.
 Your comrades yield little information.
-Most shrug and say they haven’t seen her, but one of the earliest to arrive mentions seeing her earlier in the night, before hastily leaving, as if she was scared off by someone.
+Most shrug and say they haven’t seen her.
+You hear a wave of laughter coming from a large crowd of very well-dressed, high society types.
+Despite their numbers, the group seems pretty tight-knit and is visibly walled off from the rest of the crowd.
+It would certainly take someone with a lot of [[Stats#🗣️ Influence|Influence]] to speak to them.
+>>[!success]- DC 10 Influence check succeeds
+>>A posh-sounding, flamboyant man takes his arm from around a blonde woman's shoulder, turns to you and raises his glass with a cheer.
+Your party have managed to quickly garner a reputation - after all, the Library had been the subject of everyone's nightmares for years now, him included.
+>>"Have I seen the Professor?
+Of course, she was here about twenty minutes ago.
+She did seem a bit spooked by something, I must say; she left in quite a hurry.
+Perhaps it was those dodgy-looking chaps over there."
+>>He points toward a group of suspicious mercenaries.

 >[!question]- **Notice the suspicious mercenaries**
 >At the edge of the club, a group of mercenaries catches your attention.
 They look familiar, but something about them seems off.
 Their movements are stiff, and their faces seem unnaturally blank, as though they’re wearing masks.
-Their threatening aura has clearly been noticed, as the crowd has thinned around them.
+Their unsettling aura has clearly been noticed, as the crowd has thinned around them.
 >>[!question]- **Ask them about the professor:**
 >> On closer inspection, they look uncannily similar to a group you know...
 >> (Here, describe the player characters.
 E.g. One of the mercs has X coloured hair, is X feet tall...)